Petrusville

 Petrusville is a village in the eastern Karoo region of South Africa, located in the Northern Cape province.

 It is 45 km north-east of Philipstown, 56 km south-east of Kraankuil and 10 km south of the Orange River.
-Founded about 1877 on the farm Rhenosterfontein and named after Petrus Jacobus van der Walt who had bought it in 1810 and donated a portion of it to the Dutch Reformed Church in 1822.
+Founded about 1877 on the farm Rhenosterfontein and named after Petrus Jacobus van der Walt who had purchased it from Adam Kok ii in 1810 and donated a portion of it to the Dutch Reformed Church in 1822.
+It was named T'Kanee in Khoekhoe.
+New evidence gathered suggests that people lived in Petrusville before 1800 and its believed that Petrusville was the old soldiers camp.
+The evidence is the old cemetery situated behind izinyoka Revonia area and others in the plakkerskamp.
+There are tombstone shows that Petrusville was there since 1803.